1912 Cincinnati Reds season

 The 1912 Cincinnati Reds season was a season in American baseball.
 The team finished fourth in the National League with a record of 75–78, 29 games behind the New York Giants.
 This was the inaugural year of the Reds' new stadium, Redland Field, later known as Crosley Field.

 Offseason

 The Reds moved into a new stadium beginning in the 1912 season, as the club moved from the Palace of the Fans to Redland Field.
 The new stadium had a seating capacity of 20,696, which was up from the 12,000 capacity at Palace of the Fans.

 Cincinnati replaced their manager Clark Griffith, following a disappointing 1911 season, and replaced him with Hank O'Day.
-O'Day, a former pitcher from 1884-1890, had a 73-110 record and a 3.74 ERA in his career.
+O'Day, a former pitcher from 1884 to 1890, had a 73–110 record and a 3.74 ERA in his career.
 O'Day was also a former umpire, and notably was behind the plate in the first ever World Series game in 1903.
 He was also the home plate umpire who made the initial ruling on Merkle's Boner.
 He did not have any previous managerial experience.